Graham Reid | | 4 min read

 But the ISB wove magic . . . although it didn't begin in quite such an alchemic way.

-By happy coincidence, within weeks of the double album which was the apex of their career being inducted into the Essential Elsewhere albums list, the catalogue of early ISB albums has been reissued.
+By happy coincidence, within weeks of their 1968 double album Wee Tam And The Big Huge which was the apex of their career being inducted into the Essential Elsewhere albums list, the catalogue of early ISB albums was reissued.

-Beautifully remastered (just presenting their Joe Boyd-produced albums clean and clear) and with lyrics and liner notes, these albums see them move from their jiggery-folkery self-titled debut of '66 through rather colourful prisms (marijuana and other benign drugs of the period, as well as shelves full of esoteric books) and onto the essential Wee Tam and the Big Huge of '68.
+Beautifully remastered (just presenting their Joe Boyd-produced albums clean and clear) and with lyrics and liner notes, these albums saw them move from their jiggery-folkery self-titled debut of '66 through rather colourful prisms (marijuana and other benign drugs of the period, as well as shelves full of esoteric books) and on to that essential Wee Tam and the Big Huge.

 Their debut -- when they were the trio of Robin Willliamson, Mike Heron and Clive Palmer -- is the least interesting in the reissue, unless you want to get a sense of quite where their odd magic (more correctly "magik"?) had its origins.